MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 The code can be obtained at https://github.com/mjlosch/optim_m1qn3 .
 The ``README`` contains short instructions how to build and use the code in combination with the ``tutorial_global_oce_optim`` experiment.
-The usuage is very similar to the :filelink:`optim` package.
+The usage is very similar to the :filelink:`optim` package.

 .. _sec:exp:llc: